Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 After clicking “Next”, you are required to confirm the admin access to the Jira instance by clicking the “Initiate” button.
 You will be redirected to the Jira instance for verification.

-Once the connection is successfully established, you can move ahead to “Configure Sync”.
+Once the connection is successfully established, click “Configure Sync”.

 azure devops jira sync initiate